vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.19.0 =
+* Added: Support for paying with MobilePay in Finland, and later Denmark.

 = 1.18.0 =
 * Added: Support for WooCommerce checkout blocks.
 This allows Vipps/MobilePay recurring payments to be used with the new standard checkout.